zextras/tech-doc/source/carbonio/install/scenarios.rst

 * Customise the domain and FQDN in the *inventory files* provided with each scenario

-* None of the scenario features the **Backup** functionality: this is intended, since the Backup is a core functionality and requires a dedicated storage, for example a NAS device
+* All scenarios features the **Backup** functionality, which can be either local (e.g., a mounted local disk or partition), a dedicated NAS device, or a remote (cloud) storage.

 * In order to use Ansible_, set up a *control node* according to directions in section :ref:`install-with-ansible`